dumindu/Learning-Rust/README.md

 # Learning Rust
 I am a Web Developer and just learning Rust.
 In here I tried to summarize what I learned and time to time I'll update this book.
 Hope this will be helpful for newcomers like me :)

-&nbsp;

-> “A language that doesn’t affect the way you think about programming, is not worth knowing.”
-__ Alan Perlis

 #### 01. RUST BASICS
 1. [Why Rust?](why_rust.md)